 Employees telecommuting must comply with all City rules, policies, practices, and instructions.
 A telecommuting employee must perform work during scheduled telecommuting hours and be available via telephone and email during working hours.
 Employees may not engage in activities while telecommuting that would not be permitted at work, such as child, elder, or other dependent care.
 Telecommuting employees may take care of personal business during unpaid breaks and lunch periods, as they would at their regular worksite.

 A supervisor or a department may deny, end, or modify a telecommuting agreement for any reason.
 Similarly, a telecommuting employee may end telecommuting at any time.
 Employees will not be allowed to telecommute if they do not comply with the terms of their telecommuting agreements.
-All telecommuting arrangements will terminate effective for the duration of the Local Emergency, which is currently in effect through May 10, 2020, unless this policy is extended in writing by the employee’s Appointing Authority.
+All telecommuting arrangements will be in effect until the employee’s Appointing Authority or his/her designee terminate the policy or unless otherwise notified in writing.

 The City is not required to provide employees with materials or supplies needed to establish an alternate worksite (desk, chair, computer, software, cell phone, copier, etc.) and assumes no responsibility for set-up or operating costs at an alternate worksite (telephone or internet services, etc.).
 Departments may, but are not required, to provide equipment, software, or supplies.
 If provided, however, the City may prohibit employees the use of their personal equipment while telecommuting.
 All City rules regarding the use of computers and the internet apply while an employee is telecommuting, regardless of whether the employee is using City-provided or personal equipment.